 Photo by Andrey X.

-Rajasthan’s capital shines brightest in February when the Jaipur Literature Festival transforms Diggi Palace into a global literary salon.
 The Oberoi Rajvilas, set in a restored fort, offers the city’s most memorable stays, but savvy travelers prefer the intimate 47 Jobner Bagh for its rooftop views of Nahargarh Fort.
+Skip the typical palace tours and book a heritage expert for hidden haveli walks through the Pink City’s lesser-known lanes—a unique way to discover authentic Rajasthani architecture.

-Skip the typical palace tours and book a heritage expert for hidden haveli walks.
 Café Palladio serves the city’s finest fusion cuisine in Instagram-worthy surroundings, while Bar Palladio offers aperitifs in sapphire-blue rooms.
-For shopping, bypass the tourist-heavy Johari Bazaar for the quiet lanes of Chameliwala Market, where local artisans still craft traditional lac jewelry.
+For shopping, bypass the tourist-heavy Johari Bazaar for the quiet lanes of Chameliwala Market, where local artisans still craft traditional lac jewelry using centuries-old techniques.

 Getting There:

-- By Bus: Volvo AC buses from Delhi
+- By Bus: Volvo AC buses from Delhi (5-6 hours via NH48)

 Photo by Andrey X.